 Suppose that you have to compress a folder but without using File Explorer, for instance, because you need different access rights.

-You can do by the following commands:
+You can do this by the following commands:

 compact /c /s /i “<folder>” compact /c /s /i “<folder>\*”